7 Best Free Irrigation Design Software Tools (2026)

-Free tools for designing garden irrigation compared: satellite mapping, automatic sprinkler placement, materials lists and the limits of each one.
+Free tools for designing garden irrigation compared and scored on the same four-point method: satellite mapping, automatic sprinkler placement, materials lists and the limits of each one.

 Why it pays to design before you dig